altaga/BNBpoint-Encode/README.md

         "" // Nothing in this case
     );

-En nuestra implementacion actualizada a 5/13/2023, los tokens que podemos mandar crosschain son USDC, USDT, WETH y DAI.
+In our implementation updated to 5/13/2023, the tokens that we can send crosschain are USDC, USDT, WETH and DAI.

 <img src="https://i.ibb.co/vxC2kd2/Scheme-Connext-drawio.png">

-Toda la implementacion esta en el codigo de POS en la funcion xTransferToken.
+The entire implementation is in the Point of Sale code in the xTransferToken function.

 [xTransferToken CODE](./BNBpoint-POS-RN/src/screens/wcComponent.js)

 # Main App Screens:

-La wallet principal es compatible con las 6 redes disponibles el connext, Ethereum, Optimism, Polygon, Arbitrum, BSC y Gnosis, puedes seleccionar la que sera por defecto para pagar.
+The main wallet is compatible with the six available networks for Connext: Ethereum, Optimism, Polygon, Arbitrum, BSC and Gnosis, you can select the one that will be the default to pay.

 <img src="https://i.ibb.co/khn3ZYV/vlcsnap-2023-05-12-16h27m34s190.png" width="32%"> <img src="https://i.ibb.co/4T7QChK/vlcsnap-2023-05-12-16h27m27s788.png" width="32%">